MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 | 16 | Social Facilities                                                 | 87                           |

-_[Table 2 showing data collected during the community mapping activities in Faranah.]_
+_[Table 2 showing data collected during the community mapping activities in Faranah]_

 **Phase 3: Community Validation of the Collected Dataset in the Sub-Prefectures**